lfabbri98/JAMK-simulator/README.md

 **PLEASE BE SURE TO CREATE THE FOLDER *Outputs* BEFORE RUNNING THE PROGRAM**

+Output files will be saved in two different ways:

+- *date+JMAK.png* for JMAK kinetics

+- *date-MATRIX-fillin_percentage.png* for screenshots of matrix taken during execution

 ## Structure of the project

 This project is divided into many files: